Raheesp/DogClassification-using-MobileNetV2/README.md

 print(predict_breed('path/to/dog/image.jpg'))

 ### Results
-The model achieved a test accuracy of 75% (replace with actual result) on the dog breed classification dataset.
+The model achieved a test accuracy of 75% on the dog breed classification dataset.
 Visualizations of training and validation accuracy and loss curves are provided to showcase the model’s learning process.